International Council for Science (ICSU)

 Irasema Alcántara-Ayala is a former Director and current Professor and Researcher of the Institute of Geography at the National Autonomous University of Mexico (UNAM).
-She got a degree in Geography from UNAM, a Ph.D. degree in Geography/Geomorphology from King´s College London, University of London, and carried out a post-doc stay at the Massachusetts Institute of Technology, Boston.
-Her research interest is concentrated on landslides, vulnerability and integrated risk.
+She got a degree in Geography from UNAM, a Ph.D. degree in Geography/Geomorphology from King?s College London, University of London, and carried out a post-doc stay at the Massachusetts Institute of Technology, Boston.
+Her research interest is concentrated on landslides, vulnerability and integrated disaster risk research.
 Since 2000, she has been working in collaboration with the National Centre for Disaster Prevention (CENAPRED) in Mexico.
-She is a former member of the Committee of Scientific Planning and Review (CSPR) of the International Council for Science (ICSU).
-Chair of the Geomorphological Hazards Working Group of the International Association of Geomorphologists (IAG).
-Vice-President of the International Geographical Union (IGU).
-Young Affiliate Fellow of the Academy of Sciences for the developing world (TWAS).
-Vice-President of the International Consortium on Landslides (ICL).
+She is a ex-member of the Committee of Scientific Planning and Review (CSPR) of the International Council for Science (ICSU).
+Former Vice-President of the International Geographical Union (IGU), the International Consortium on Landslides (ICL), and of the International Association of Geomorphologist (IAG).
+Member of the Mexican Academy of Sciences and the Science Leadership Council of the Mountain Research Initiative.
+Young Affiliate Fellow of the Academy of Sciences for the Developing World (TWAS).

 Jörn holds a PhD in Spatial Planning from the Dortmund University and a post-doctoral degree in Geography (venia legendi) from the University of Bonn, Department of Geography.
 He heads a research section at the United Nations University – Institute for Environment and Human Security in Bonn.
 Jörn has extensive expertise in the field of vulnerability and risk assessment, urban and spatial planning as well as sustainable development and environmental impact assessment.
 He is specialised in the development of methods to assess vulnerability, risk and resilience.
 As an IPCC Lead-Author in the IPCC Special Report “Managing the Risk of Extreme Events and Disasters to Advance Climate Change Adaptation” and in the Fifth Assessment Report of the IPCC, he has intensively worked on new challenges for linking risk reduction and adaptation to climate change.
 Jörn conducted research projects in more than 15 countries in Southeast Asia, Europe, Latin America, Africa and the United States.
 In addition, he is closely collaborating with various UN institutions in the field of disaster risk reduction and spatial /urban development.
 He authored and co-authored more than 100 scientific papers.
 His recent book publications include the second edition of “Measuring Vulnerability to Natural Hazards – Towards Disaster Resilient Societies.”